 Harbour Energy CEO warns of lower UK investment due to windfall tax

-LONDON, June 21 (Reuters) - The British North Sea's biggest oil and gas producer, Harbour Energy's HBR.L, has told the UK government that a proposed windfall tax on the sector will shrink the company's investment in the country.
+LONDON, June 21 (Reuters) - The North Sea's biggest oil and gas producer, Harbour Energy HBR.L, has told the British government that Britain's planned windfall tax on the energy sector will shrink the company's investment in the country.

-With oil and gas prices soaring and households feeling the hit from higher prices across the board, Britain has announced plans to introduce a 25% windfall tax on oil and gas producers' profits, with a view to raising $5 billion.
+With oil and gas prices soaring and households feeling the hit from higher prices across the board, Britain last month announced plans to introduce a 25% windfall tax on oil and gas producers' profits, with a view to raising $5 billion.

+A meeting between representatives of oil and gas producers in the British North Sea, including Harbour, and Treasury officials is scheduled to take place on Thursday in Aberdeen, Scotland, a Harbour spokesperson and two industry sources said.

-"We must reassess our strategy and plans in the UK which will, I am afraid, lead to lower investment, not more," Chief Executive Linda Cook said in an undated letter seen by Reuters to British Chancellor Rishi Sunak.
+"We must reassess our strategy and plans in the UK which will, I am afraid, lead to lower investment, not more," Chief Executive Linda Cook said in an undated letter seen by Reuters to British finance minister Rishi Sunak.

 Britain is allowing the impact of the levy to be offset against fresh investments in oil and gas projects.